StefanScherer/windows-docker-machine/README.md

 2. **vagrant up** to create a running VM instance of Windows Server 2016
 3. **docker run** to run Windows containers in that Windows VM

-## Three flavors

-There are three flavors or versions of Windows Server 2016.
-This is where you decide which Vagrant VM should be started.

-* `2016` - Windows Server 2016 (10.0.14393) LTS release
-* `1709` - Windows Server, version 1709 (10.0.16299) Semi annual release
-* `insider` - Windows Server Insider builds

-So with a `vagrant up 2016` you spin up the LTS version, with `vagrant up 1709` the 1709 version and with `vagrant up insider` the Insider build.

 Step 1 can be done with these steps: